-Spain’s property market, particularly in tourist hotspots like the Costa del Sol, has seen dramatic price increases in recent years.
-Several interconnected factors have fueled this surge:
+Spain’s property market, particularly in tourist hotspots like the Costa del Sol, has experienced dramatic price growth in recent years.
+Here’s what’s been fueling the surge:

-• High Demand from International Buyers: The Costa del Sol attracts a significant share of foreign buyers, with 50-70% of holiday home purchases coming from the UK, Germany, Nordic countries, and beyond.
-The region’s lifestyle, climate, and established expat communities make it a top choice for second homes and investment properties.
+The Costa del Sol is a global favorite, with 50-70% of holiday home purchases coming from international buyers, especially from the UK, Germany, and Nordic countries.
+Its sunny climate, relaxed lifestyle, and established expat communities make it a top choice for second homes and investment properties.

-• Boom in Short-Term Rentals: The rise of platforms like Airbnb has transformed the Costa del Sol into a global hub for holiday rentals, with a 466% growth in short-term rentals since 2019.
-High rental yields, especially in tourist-heavy areas, have attracted investors, pushing property prices higher.
+Platforms like Airbnb have transformed the Costa del Sol into a global hub for short-term rentals, with a staggering 466% growth in listings since 2019.
+High rental yields in tourist-heavy areas have attracted investors, further driving up property prices.

-However, these drivers of growth are now colliding with new challenges that could reshape the market’s trajectory.
-Below, we dive into the key issues impacting the Costa del Sol’s property market in 2025.
+However, these growth drivers are now clashing with new challenges that could reshape the market’s trajectory.

 A Market in Transition: Maria’s Story